decred-proposals/mainnet/a3def199af812b796887f4eae22e11e45f112b50c2e17252c60ed190933ec14f/1/payload/index.md

 - Explain how to receive and send Decred on the Decrediton wallet
 - Explain how to backup, protect, and update the Decrediton wallet

-**TUTORIAL 2: How To Make A Politeia Account, Upvote/ Downvote and Comment ($250)**

-- In this phase, I will demonstrate how to make a Politeia account, show users how to upvote/ downvote and comment on the proposals.

-**TUTORIAL 3: How To Make A Politeia Proposal ($250)**

-- In this phase, I will provide step by step details on how to make a Politeia Proposal.

-**TUTORIAL 4: How To Make A Stakepool Account And Stake ($250)**
+**TUTORIAL 2: How To Make A Stakepool Account, Stake And Vote ($250)**

 - In this phase, I will demonstrate step by step how to make a stakepool account and stake Decred.
+This phase will also include how to vote.

+**TUTORIAL 3: How To Make A Politeia Account, Upvote/ Downvote, Comment And Make a Proposal ($250)**

+- In this phase, I will dive deeper into becoming active in the Politeia process including showing users how to set up an account, how to upvote/ downvote and comment on the proposals.

+- Explain to users step by step how to make a proposal starting with the guidelines for putting together a proposal, discussing it on Slack, posting it on Reddit, editing proposal based off feedback,  finalizing proposal and submitting it, and getting community support.

 **V. Pricing & Terms**

-If you are interested in having me create the video tutorials mentioned in Section IV. ‚ÄúBlockchain Tutorial‚Äù Deliverables for your crypto project the cost will be as follows:
+If you are interested in having me create the video tutorials mentioned in Section IV. ìBlockchain Tutorialî Deliverables for your crypto project the cost will be as follows:

-- I respectfully request $1,000 worth of Decred for me to complete the section IV. ‚ÄúBlockchain Tutorial‚Äù Deliverables.
+- I respectfully request $750 worth of Decred for me to complete the section IV. ìBlockchain Tutorialî Deliverables.

-- The grand total cost of section IV. ‚ÄúBlockchain Tutorial‚Äù Deliverables = $1,000.
+- The grand total cost of section IV. ìBlockchain Tutorialî Deliverables = $750.

-- The estimated completion time for this entire proposal: 8 Hours x 4 Videos = 31.25 Hours x $30 USD/hour = $1,000 USD for Content Creation.
+- The estimated completion time for this entire proposal: 25 Hours x $30 USD/hour = $750 USD for Content Creation.
 This proposed schedule is to do this work in under 1 month allowing me to create 1 tutorial per week.

-- Payment will be paid to me in Decred (DCR) by a Decred Representative and will be processed after all 4 tutorials are accepted by the Decred community.
+- Payment will be paid to me in Decred (DCR) by a Decred Representative and will be processed after all 3 tutorials are accepted by the Decred community.
 I will email a Decred Representative an invoice with the details.

 - I will include 1 revision per video.